symfony/symfony-docs/reference/dic_tags.rst

 that you would like to register as a listener to one of Symfony's core events, you can flag it with the ``kernel.event_listener`` tag.

-You can learn a little bit more about "tags" by reading the ":ref:`book-service-container-tags`" section of the Service Container chapter.
+You can learn a little bit more about "tags" by reading the ":ref:`book-servicecontainer-tags`" section of the Service Container chapter.

 Below is information about all of the tags available inside Symfony2.
 There